 The technical levels of service provided by these services are generally satisfactory, with treatment facilities and reticulation functioning as they are intended to.
-Significant improvements to these services in respect of performance and resilience has been recently achieved using funding made available through the Department of Internal Affairs (DIA) Three-Water Reforms.
+Significant improvements to these services in respect of performance and resilience has and been recently achieved using funding made available through the Department of Internal Affairs (DIA) 3-Water Reforms.

-This investment combined with previous renewal and improvement works undertaken as part of the earthquake rebuild and a lack of growth pressures is considered to have left the Council's Three-Water services in a strong position for the future.
+This investment combined with previous renewal and improvement works undertaken as part of the earthquake rebuild and a lack of growth pressures is considered to have left KDC's 3-Water services in a strong position for the future.